DevyanshMalhotra/Loan-Management-System/README.md

 # Loan-Management-System

-The application will start, and you can access it at `http://localhost:8080`.
+In a new terminal, enter command: ` mvn spring-boot:run` and application will start, and you can access it at `http://localhost:8080`.